morgankenyon/Ferris.Json/README.md

 Current status:

-* Handles a lot of the simple C# types
+* Handles a lot of the simple C# and json string use cases.
-* Can deserialize a well formed simple json string.
 * Does not handle more complex C# types
-* Does not invalid json string well
+* Does not handle invalid json string well

 ## Usages